 Trello is free in its most basic form if you want to test drive it with a smaller short-term project.
 The paid version with extra features will cost you $3.75 per user per month, billed annually.

 Image via Scoro

 Scoro puts everything you need for your project on one page, including time spent and billed, planned tasks and meetings, invoices and expenses, comments and files.
-It also has the potential to improve your working relationship with your colleagues with smart scheduling tools that help you get an instant snapshot of everyone’s workload so that you can set realistic deadlines and avoid overbooking your colleagues, both in terms of workload and their schedules.

 Remember that these are only 3 of many project management tools available for marketers.
 When deciding on a tool, it’s important to consider the costs, functionality and use cases for each.
 Reading authentic user reviews will also give you insight into which tools is best for you and your team.

 Resource: leadership test